protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

 # Problems and Directions

-## Problem 1:  Augmented Updatability and Aggregation for SVC {#p1}
+## Problem 1: Augmented Aggregation for SVC

-In an SVC, the notion of Cross-CommitmentAggregation allows to compute a succinct proof of opening for a set of positions from different vectors committed separately.
-Moreover,  aggregation  models  the  ability  of  computing  an  opening  for  a  set  of  positions I and J starting from two openings for sets of positions
-I and J respectively.
+In an SVC, the notion of aggregation  models  the  ability  of  computing  an  opening  for  a  set  of  positions I and J starting from two openings for sets of positions I and J respectively.

-Seems that achieving both these properties for SVC is not a trivial task, and there are some limitations when  considering  strong  requirements  all  together.
+Moreover, Cross-Commitment Aggregation allows to compute a succinct proof of opening for a set of positions from different vectors committed separately.

+Some directions can be explored to improve existing constructions and understand the limits of achieving stronger notions of aggregation.

 ### Directions:
- - Better Understand Updatability and Aggregation:
-  Seems that updatability is actually a more nuanced notion when considered in presence of aggregation: for example, not all VCs support updating aggregated proofs.
-Same holds for updatability of cross-aggregated proofs.
-  Getting more insights about the relation between Aggregation and Updatability might be meaningful as a first step to understand the limits of combining such properties and improve existing constructions

  - Reduce the Size of Public Parameters:
  The  known pairing-based schemes  with  cross-commitment aggregation  rely  on  long  public  parameters.
  They  require  public  parameters  of  size  linear  in  thesize  of  the  committed  vector.
  The  trusted  setups  for  these  schemes  seem  to  be  compatible  withsome ceremonies performed in practice for pairing-based SNARKs like Groth16